Mining in Papua New Guinea: Lihir

 Lihir is an open cut gold mine operating on Lihir Island in the Bismarck Archipelago.
-It is wholly owned by Newcrest Mining.
+It is wholly owned by Newcrest.

 The company, incorporated in Papua New Guinea in June 1995, and named Lihir as its first project was to raise capital to build the Lihir Island gold mine was merged with Newcrest Mining at the end of August 2010 (the last day for trading of Lihir Gold shares was August 30, 2010).
 Australian economist Ross Garnaut served as Lihir's chairman from 1995 to 2010.

 Merger talks were first made known in April 2010, with an announcement by Newcrest Mining.
-On Monday August 23, 2010 the A$9.5 billion takeover offer by Newcrest Mining was approved after 99.86% of Lihir Gold Shareholders voted in favour of it.
+On Monday August 23, 2010 the A$9.5 billion takeover offer by Newcrest was approved after 99.86% of Lihir Gold Shareholders voted in favour of it.
 The takeover received national court of Papua New Guinea approval on August 28, 2010.

 The acquisition made Newcrest Mining the world's fifth-largest gold producer with a production of 2.8 million ounces of gold (2009 combined production of the 2 companies).

 Misima

 Misima Island is known as a mining island.
 A huge mine operated many years on the island.
-The Misima mine was a joint venture by Placer Dome Inc (owning 80%) and the state-owned Orogen Minerals Ltd. In March 2012, Barrick closed its post closure monitoring office in Bwagaoia having successfully rehabilitated the mine and mill sites.
+The Misima mine was a joint venture by Placer Dome (owning 80%) and the state-owned Orogen Minerals.
+In March 2012, Barrick closed its post closure monitoring office in Bwagaoia having successfully rehabilitated the mine and mill sites.

 Since 2004 when the mine closed, artisanal mining has become a major source of income in the island, with an association Misima Alluvial Gold Mining Association (MAGMA) starting in 2007.
 Other sources of income, especially for people living on the north coast, are cash crops of coconuts, copra, and cacao.
 A commercial fisheries project has been proposed, but has not been developed yet.

 Mt.
 Kare

 Ok Tedi Mine

 The Ok Tedi Mine is situated at Mount Fubilan in the Star Mountains in western PNG, close to the Indonesian border.
-OK Tedi Mining Ltd. (OTML) is 100% Government owned (2014).
+OK Tedi Mining Limited is 100% Government owned (2014).

 Panguna mine

-Bougainville Copper Limited (BCL) developed the Panguna mine on Bougainville Island, producing copper concentrate from 1972 until May 1989, when mining operations were suspended due to civil unrest in the province.
-Rio Tinto is a major shareholder of the BCL (54%) and is currently reviewing its stake in the company.
+Bougainville Copper (BC) developed the Panguna mine on Bougainville Island, producing copper concentrate from 1972 until May 1989, when mining operations were suspended due to civil unrest in the province.
+Rio Tinto is a major shareholder of the BC (54%) and is currently reviewing its stake in the company.
 The deposit has a life of mine of some 20 years and has a capacity to produce 180 000t of copper and 480 000 oz gold per year.
 This development marked one of the first major investments in PNG, and was at one stage one of the world's largest copper - gold mines.

-As of 2014, talks of restarting mining operations in Panguna mine have continued, with BCL seeking official endorsement from the Autonomous Bougainville Government and the National Government of Papua New Guinea.
+As of 2014, talks of restarting mining operations in Panguna mine have continued, with BC seeking official endorsement from the Autonomous Bougainville Government and the National Government of Papua New Guinea.